optiqs/optiqs/README.md

-# optics
+# optiqs

-`optics` is a state management library for typescript apps based on [monocle-ts](https://github.com/gcanti/monocle-ts).
+`optiqs` is a state management library for typescript apps based on [monocle-ts](https://github.com/gcanti/monocle-ts).
 It currently implements a single reducer and action creator, ready to be hooked in a standard redux setup.

 ## install

-`npm install @myopia/optics`
+`npm install @optiqs/optiqs`

 ## setup